open-condo-software/condo/packages/apollo-server-client/Readme.md

 # Where to use

 In billing and acquiring mini-aps (EPS, RB...).
-Everywhere where we are using service type user for requests
+Everywhere where we are using service type user for requests to condo

 # How to use
 See examples in example folder